turbotobias/mono/readme.md

 Draft for a vanillaer monorepo using bun, turbo, and typescript project references

-- `/apps` are undled to be deployed
+- `/apps` are bundled and to be deployed
-- `/packages` are not bundled to be deployed
+- `/packages` are not bundled and to be deployed
-- `/tooling` are not bundled nor deployed
+- `/tooling` are not bundled nor to be deployed

 | what | thing |
 |----------|------------|